 - Know your post office’s last collection time.
 A post office’s last collection is the time at which the mail is taken for the last period that day — and when it’s actually postmarked.
 For example, if your post office is open until 9 p.m. on Tax Day but the last collection time is 7 p.m., you’ll need to get to the post office to mail your taxes before 7 p.m. to meet the April 18 tax postmark deadline.
 Otherwise, your taxes will be mailed out on April 19.

 - Watch out for common tax-filing mistakes.
 Errors might range from using the wrong amount of postage or writing the wrong address to not including all necessary forms.
-If you’re still worried about making the deadline, you might still be able to file for a tax extension.
+If you’re still worried about making the deadline, you can still file for a tax extension.
 It’s fairly simple, and most filers qualify for a tax extension.

 - Most taxpayers will have to file returns with their states as well.
 You can find this information by checking with your state tax agency to confirm the deadline.